 Yes!
-Security was tightened at the theme parks after 9/11, and one of the most visible examples is the security personnel who check every bag and parcel brought in.
-You can still bring essentially everything you brought before, but keep the pocket knives at home.
-While Disney does not really want to encourage you to bring in food or drink, water bottles (with water, Crystal Light, Kool-Aid, etc.) and light snacks are almost always overlooked.
+Security was tightened at the theme parks after 9/11, and one of the most visible examples is the security personnel who check every bag, parcel, and stroller brought in.
+You can still bring essentially everything you brought before, but leave the pocket knives at home.

-Give extra thought to what and how much you’ll carry.
-Although you’re not scaling Mount Everest, you’ll spend a lot of time out on the trail.
-It pays to think like a backpacker and carry only the essentials:
+That means you’ll need to give extra thought to what and how much you’ll carry into the Parks each day.
+Although you’re not scaling Mount Everest, you’ll spend a lot of time out on the (magical) trail.
+It pays to think like a backpacker and carry only the essentials.
+Remember:

 - Extra ounces will feel like pounds by the end of a long day.